spacetelescope/romancal/docs/roman/pipeline/mosaic_pipeline.rst

 strun --help roman_mos

-and this will list all the strun options all well as the step options for the roman_mos.
+and this will list all the strun options as well as the step options for the roman_mos.

 Inputs